Can a naturalized citizen lose citizenship?

 Serving as an Officer in the Army of another Country

-If you have dual citizenship and you serve as an officer or non-commissioned officer in the army of your native country, you may have your U.S. citizenship revoked even if that country is not at war with the U.S.
+If you have dual citizenship and you serve as an officer or non-commissioned officer in the army of your native country, you may have your U.S. citizenship revoked even if that country is not at war with the United States.

 Lying to the USCIS during the Naturalization interview